Which is best for you?

 PROS

-• High-volume floats have been designed with additional buoyancy for sailing performance, giving the Corsair 970 greater stability and comfort.
+• High-volume floats have been designed with additional buoyancy for sailing performance, giving the Corsair 970 great stability and comfort.

 • Refined Interior: The saloon boasts a sleek, white GRP liner for a clean, modern finish.